MSc in Advanced Computing Technologies FAQ

 What computing facilities will I have access to as an Advanced Computing Technologies student?

 Students have access to computing labs in the Department with platforms including Unix, Windows and Linux.
-A wide range of software is available including programming languages C++, C#, C, Java, AspectJ; database management systems: Oracle, DB2, SQLserver, MySQL, PostgreSQL, and many other packages for systems design, office productivity and web-page design.
+A wide range of software is available including programming languages C++, C#, C, Python, Java, AspectJ; database management systems: Oracle, DB2, SQLserver, MySQL, PostgreSQL, and many other packages for systems design, office productivity and web-page design.
 The College provides remote access to facilities via an Internet connection from home or work.
-The computing facilities are available to students on a 24-hour basis, seven days a week.
+The computing facilities are available to students from 07:00 to 23:45 including weekends.

 How is the Advanced Computing Technologies programme assessed?